winsyi531/MSECG_PixelShuffle/README.md

 ## Introduction

-This neural network is designed for Super-Resolution (SR) task.
-For now, we use [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/) dataset for training, validation, and testing.
+This neural network is designed for Super-Resolution (SR) task, and the architecture is based on [SRResNet](https://arxiv.org/abs/1609.04802).

+For now, we use [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/) dataset for the experiment.

 For evaluation, we follow the metrics (MSE, RMSE, SSIM, SNR, and PSNR) in this paper [DCAE-SR: Design of a Denoising Convolutional Autoencoder for reconstructing Electrocardiograms signals at Super Resolution](https://arxiv.org/abs/2404.15307).